Happiness is NOT Elusive: Here is Why

 The danger of Defining Happiness as “Elusive”

 It may sound innocent to call happiness “elusive.”
-No harm was done.
-We tend to disagree.
-There are numerous misconceptions and limiting beliefs about Happiness that are circulating the world, each of them limiting our ability to be happy.
-They define us to the degree that if we believe them to be accurate, we can’t see the other possibility, i.e., becoming Optimally Happy.
-After all, Henry Ford once said that
+No harm was done, right?
+I disagree.
+There are numerous misconceptions and limiting beliefs about happiness that are circulating the world, each of them limiting our ability to be happy to the degree that we believe in them.
+So if we believe that we can’t reach Optimal Happiness, it becomes a self-fulfilling prophecy.
+After all, Henry Ford once said,

-In the case of Happiness being elusive, specifically, if we believe that we can never indeed be happy, we will never try to be satisfied.
+In this way, if we believe that happiness is elusive, we will never give our 100% to try to be happy.
 After all, why bother?
 And yet, every day we spend countless time, money, and energy pursuing this state, while we also believe that it is impossible to be happy?
 Something is wrong here.

 The Origin of “Happiness is Elusive Myth

-In other words, often, people think of these short-term emotions like Happiness, while short-term emotions tend to fade away quite fast.
-This leads some people to behave as if they were emotional junkies, looking for Happiness hit in all sorts of small ways, such as checking social media, buying things they don’t need, and sleeping in.
-Then, they state that Happiness is elusive and that they can never be happy, while, again, they are just following a broken social model of Happiness.
+In other words, people often tend to focus on short-term emotions like happiness, even though these emotions tend to fade quickly.
+This leads some individuals to behave like emotional junkies, constantly seeking happiness in small ways such as checking social media, buying unnecessary things, and overall looking for happiness in all the wrong places.
+They then claim that happiness is elusive and that they can never truly be happy, when in reality, they are just following a broken and outdated model of happiness.

 The End of Elusive Happiness